Caripson/ProML/docs/interactive_debugging.md

 ## Practical Application & Examples

-Interactive debugging would be a feature of a **PromptLang IDE** or a specialized development tool.
+Interactive debugging would be a feature of a **ProML IDE** or a specialized development tool.
 A developer could set breakpoints within a prompt file and then run it in a "debug mode".

 ### Example: Debugging a Pipeline

 Imagine a developer is debugging the `Reflect-and-Revise` pipeline from the [Pipelines & Steps](./pipelines_steps.md) documentation.
 The final output is poor, and they want to see why.

-**File: `/prompts/reflect_and_revise.prompt`**
+**File: `/prompts/reflect_and_revise.proml`**
 ```
 PROMPT:
 PIPELINE:
   - name: "draft_summary"
-    prompt: "/prompts/basic_summarizer.prompt"
+    prompt: "/prompts/basic_summarizer.proml"
     input: { article: "{{INPUT.article}}" }

   - name: "critique_summary" Breakpoint
-    prompt: "/prompts/summary_critic.prompt"
+    prompt: "/prompts/summary_critic.proml"
     input: {
       summary: "{{STEPS.draft_summary.output.summary}}",
       article: "{{INPUT.article}}"
     }

   - name: "revise_summary"
-    prompt: "/prompts/summary_reviser.prompt"
+    prompt: "/prompts/summary_reviser.proml"
     input: {
       original_summary: "{{STEPS.draft_summary.output.summary}}",
       critique: "{{STEPS.critique_summary.output.critique}}",